First-Ever Accessibility Chief: People with Disabilities Will Have a Say in MTA Decisions

 “When it comes to service outages… or maintenance that’s coming up, we need to take that seriously,” he said.
 “People still need ways to get around.”

-Locals and politicians have expressed concerns for those that have mobility issues and what kind of access they would have when the city turns 14th St. into a “busway” during the shutdown.
+Locals and politicians have expressed concerns for those who have mobility issues and what kind of access they would have when the city turns 14th St. into a “busway” during the shutdown.
 The city’s Department of Transportation announced this week that the hours for the busway would be from 5 a.m. to 10 p.m. every day, the New York Daily News reported.
 Reportedly, locals and visitors still will be able to use the avenue for pickups and drop-offs.

 For his part, Elegudin said, “I’m incredibly excited about the changes that are forthcoming but ultimately we understand that it is the delivery of all that that we’ll be judged upon and we have every intention of delivering that.”